 Workplace Noise Monitoring

-The Control of Noise Regulations 2005 requires employers to assess the risks to their employees from workplace noise.
-Moreover, they must act to reduce the noise exposure that produces those risks.
+The Control of Noise at Work Regulations 2005 requires employers to assess the risks to their workers from noise at work.
+Moreover, they must act to reduce the noise that produces those risks.
+The first step of this is to carry out workplace noise monitoring.

 The LEP,d is a measure of a worker’s daily exposure to workplace noise.
-We calculate this from the LAeq dB value by normalising it to an 8-hour period.
-Where a worker’s exposure consists of a series of different noise levels, it is necessary to calculate the combined exposure or LEP,d from a time weighted average, using the duration of each noise level.
+We calculate this by measuring the sound pressure levels a worker has over a short period and work out what that exposure would be for an 8-hour period.
+Where a worker’s exposure consists of a series of different noise levels, we calculate the combined exposure.
+This is a time-weighted average, using the duration and level of each noise.

-In summary, this LEP,d is the parameter used by the noise regulations and is essential in assessing a worker’s exposure and what actions are necessary.
+In summary, this LEP,d is the figure used by the noise regulations.
+This is essential to work out what a worker’s exposure is and the actions they require.

-The noise regulations specify actions necessary when daily or weekly workplace noise exposures exceed specific levels.
-These specific Values are:
+The control of noise at work regulations set the actions required when daily or weekly workplace noise exposures exceed specific levels.
+These values are:

 - Firstly, the Lower Exposure Action Value – a daily or weekly exposure to workplace noise (an LEP,d) of 80 dB